AliciaAPerez/Plotting_Pharmaceutical_Data_with_Matplotlib/README.md

 ![image](Images/06_Scatter_Plot_with_Line.png)

 ## Overview
-The code gives a lot of information which can be viewed in the code and in the images folder.
-From the graphs we can see that there is a strong positive correlation for average tumor volume and the mouse weight when using the Capomulin regimen.
-With a single mouse we see there's a negative trend over time in which the tumor volume decreases while using Capomulin.
+The code gives a lot of information which can be viewed in the code, and the graphs can also be viewed in the images folder.
+Overall, several graphs were made reflecting different information.
+One was made for the total measurements pure regiment, another comparing male vs female mice by count.
+The other graphs focus on certain regimens with Capomulin being the featured regimen for the last couple of graphs.
+There is a lot of information that can be gleaned from these.
+The Capomulin and Ramicane regimens have the lower final tumor volumes compared to the Ceftamin and Infubinol regimens and more data should be procured for those.